Crocs cowboy boots? Yes, they’re now a thing

-(WJW) – Crocs shoes, a foam clog, known for their somewhat ugly appearance but, super comfy quality is stepping out on an all-new venture.
+(WJW) – Crocs, the foam clog known for its distinctive appearance but super comfy quality, is stepping out on an all-new venture.

 The boot that is now trending on Google is “one of the most widely requested Crocs shoe designs in brand history,” according to a press release.